Saifuddin Soz: Career

 In 1983, Lok Sabha election, Soz contested and won the Baramulla seat as a candidate of the ruling Jammu and Kashmir National Conference party.

-At the time, the JKNC was headed by Farooq Abdullah.
-Soz went on to win three more Lok Sabha elections as a member of the JKNC.
-He also represented the JKNC and the state of Jammu and Kashmir in the Rajya Sabha in the mid-'90s.
+At the time, the Jammu and Kashmir National Conference was headed by Farooq Abdullah.
+Soz went on to win three more Lok Sabha elections as a member of the Jammu and Kashmir National Conference.
+He also represented the Jammu and Kashmir National Conference and the state of Jammu and Kashmir in the Rajya Sabha in the mid-'90s.

 In 1997-98, he became India's Minister of Environment and Forests in the cabinet of Prime Minister Inder Kumar Gujral.
 Before that in 1996-97, Soz served in the same capacity under Prime Minister H.D.
 Deve Gowda.

-In 1999, Soz was expelled from the JKNC for voting against the government of Prime Minister Atal Behari Vajpayee.
-Soz was a JKNC member of parliament and defied his party's leadership.
-His vote brought the BJP government down which led the then Prime Minister to tender his resignation.
+In 1999, Soz was expelled from the Jammu and Kashmir National Conference party for voting against the government of Prime Minister Atal Behari Vajpayee.
+Soz was a Jammu and Kashmir National Conference member of parliament and defied his party's leadership.
+His sole vote toppled the National Democratic Alliance, which led the then Prime Minister Atal Behari Vajpayee to tender his resignation to then President of India K. R. Narayanan.

-In 2003, Soz joined the Congress party and was elected to the Rajya Sabha.
-In January 2006, he was inducted into the ministry of Prime Minister Manmohan Singh as Minister of Water Resources, a position he held until early 2009.
+In 2003, Soz joined the Indian National Congress and was elected to the Rajya Sabha.
+In January 2006, he was inducted into the ministry of Prime Minister Dr. Manmohan Singh as Minister of Water Resources, a position he held until early 2009.
 Soz was appointed President of the Jammu and Kashmir Pradesh (state) Congress Committee in February 2008.

-Soz was one of the front runners for the post of Vice-President of India in the 2007 Vice-Presidential election.

 WikiLeaks

-A US diplomatic cable leaked by the whistle blowing website WikiLeaks, claimed, Soz was facilitating a discreet dialogue between the Indian government and Kashmiri separatist leaders before 2006.
-The cable sent by then US Ambassador to India, David Mulford describes Soz, as a long standing 'contact' of the US Embassy's political section, with strong pro-US credentials.
-Furthermore, his elevation as a cabinet minister in the UPA government, was welcomed by the US government.
+A United States diplomatic cable leaked by the whistle blowing website WikiLeaks, claimed that Soz was facilitating a discreet dialogue between Indian government, and Kashmiri separatist leaders before 2006.
+The cable sent by then US Ambassador to India, David Mulford, to State Department in the United States, describes Soz as a long standing ‘contact’ of the (US) Embassy’s political section.